Deformations of biorthogonal ensembles and universality: Statement of results

 are the probability generating functionals for the point processes $\mathcal X_n$ and $\mathcal X$ \cite[Definition 9.4.IV]{DaleyVere-JonesVolII}.
 In other words, weak convergence is the convergence of all (suitably regular) multiplicative observables of the particle system.

-Naturally, another approach towards universality consists in taking scaling limits directly on the level of probability generating functionals, instead of correlation kernels.
+Naturally, another approach towards {\rev convergence results} consists in taking scaling limits directly on the level of probability generating functionals, instead of correlation kernels.
 This will enable us to prove convergence for a large class of weight functions without explicit expressions for correlation kernels at our disposal.
 This approach is also rather natural as well from the physical perspective.
-In essence, we are approaching universality from observables of the model rather than from the correlation functions.
+In essence, we are approaching {\rev convergence} from observables of the model rather than from the correlation functions.

 In our context of scaled determinantal point processes with kernels of locally trace-class integral operators ${\mathbf K}_n$, the condition $\lim_{n\to\infty}\mathcal G_n[h]=\mathcal G[h]$ translates into a limit condition for Fredholm determinants,